maoschanz/drawing/README.md

 - Crop (remark: the previewed picture isn't at the actual scale)
 - Scale (options: keep proportions or not)
 - Rotate (rotate or flip)
-- Filters (blur, increase or decrease saturation, invert colors, pixelate)
+- Filters (blur, increase or decrease saturation, transparency, invert colors, pixelate, …)

 ----